mitranim/wordplay/readme.md

 owlchemy © M

-cowlonize (when you domesticate 🐄🐂) © LR
+cowlonize (when you domesticate 🐄🐂) © VA

 costumizable (dress it up at will?) © Simon